-As provided in the SEPA Guidelines (WAC 197-10-180), emergency actions are exempt.
-Emergency actions are actions which must be undertaken immediately, or within a time too short to allow full compliance with this ordinance, to avoid an imminent threat to public health or safety, to prevent an imminent danger to public or private property, or to prevent an imminent threat of serious environmental degradation.
-Such emergency actions shall be exempt from the procedural requirements of this Resolution.
-Emergency actions include, but are not limited to:
+As provided in the SEPA Guidelines, Emergency Actions are exempt.
+Emergency Actions are actions which must be undertaken immediately, or within a time too short to allow full compliance with this ordinance, to avoid an imminent threat to public health or safety, to prevent an imminent danger to public or private property, or to prevent an imminent threat of serious environmental degradation.
+Such Emergency Actions shall be exempt from the procedural requirements of this resolution.
+Emergency actions include but are not limited to:

-- (1) Emergency dredging and disposal of dredged materials essential for safe passage of vessels; - (2) Emergency construction, demolition or repairs required for safe passage of vehicles, vessels or aircraft; and - (3) Emergency actions required by another governmental agency, including anti-hijacking measures and security.

-Section 7: NEPA Statement
+- (1) Emergency dredging and disposal of dredged materials essential for safe passage of vessels; - (2) Emergency construction required for safe passage of vehicles, vessels or aircraft; and - (3) Emergency actions required by another governmental agency, including anti-hijacking measures and security. - Section 7: NEPA Statement

 As provided in the SEPA Guidelines, the Port may utilize an adequate final EIS prepared pursuant to the National Environmental Policy Act ("NEPA") in lieu of a final EIS prepared under SEPA.
-Such a NEPA EIS must meet the criteria set forth in WAC 197-10-650, and must be supplemented pursuant to WAC 197-10-652.
+Such a NEPA EIS must meet the criteria set forth in WAC 197-10-650, and may be supplemented pursuant to WAC 197-10-652.